SikuliX/SikuliX-Docs/src/main/resources/docs/source/basicinfo.rst

 The ``SikulixAppData`` folder is here ``~/Library/Application Support/Sikulix``

 Besides Java there are no prerequisites.
-All native libraries are bundled in the jar-files and exported at runtime as needed.
+Some native libraries are bundled in the jar-files and exported at runtime as needed.

+For needed prerequisites, possible problems and workarounds look here #WIKI-MAC#

 SikuliX on Linux
 ----------------